-Regarding the geophysical corrections, for the Crete measurements the ionospheric and wet/dry tropospheric corrections were extracted from the transponder auxiliary files provided by the MPC team.
-Then, the solid earth, geocentric tide and ocean loading corrections are selected from the L2 products.
+Regarding the geophysical corrections, for the Crete measurements the ionospheric, solid earth and wet/dry tropospheric corrections were extracted from the transponder auxiliary files provided by the MPC team.
+Then, geocentric tide and ocean loading corrections are selected from the ESA Sentinel-3 Land level-2 products, Non Time Critical (NTC) timeliness.